imzqqq/chat/website/spec/attic/drafts/model/rooms.rst

 [[TODO(paul): if this list gets too big it might become necessary to move it into its own doc]]

-The following keys have special semantics or meaning to Chat server itself:
+The following keys have special semantics or meaning to Synapse itself:

 m.member (has subkeys)
-  Stores a sub-key for every Chat server User ID which is currently a member of this room.
+  Stores a sub-key for every Synapse User ID which is currently a member of this room.
 Its value gives the membership type ("knocked", "invited", "joined").

 m.power_levels
-  Stores a mapping from Chat server User IDs to their power-level in the room.
+  Stores a mapping from Synapse User IDs to their power-level in the room.
 If they are not present in this mapping, the default applies.

   The reason to store this as a single value rather than a value with subkeys